Location: Howley Hall 218

 A student considering electives in his or her concentration should consult with an advisor.
 This is especially important in the case of research courses because these courses are offered only when students have expressed an interest in them.

-Students wishing to continue a study of a foreign language are encouraged to take the language in the freshman year.
+Students wishing to continue a study of a foreign language are encouraged to take the language in their freshman year.

 Students in the mathematics concentration are encouraged to choose free electives that will give them a strong minor, one that will supplement their major in mathematics.
 Thoughtful selection of free electives may lead to interdisciplinary professions such as econometrics, biometrics, psychometrics, and operations research (applications of mathematics to management in both industry and government).
 Of course, students interested in research in mathematics or in teaching at the college level are encouraged to prepare for graduate study by taking extra mathematics courses.